 }

-// … identical to previous code
+… identical to previous code …

 }

 You can now run the project and listen to the wonderful audio feedback.
 If you press and hold the arrow keys, there will be many cues repeatedly played.
 In fact, there are so many cues echoed that the sound effects are blurred into an annoying blast.
 This serves as an excellent example illustrating the importance of using audio cues with care and ensuring each individual cue is nice and short.
-You can try tapping the arrow keys to listen to more distinct and pleasant sounding cues, or you can simply replace the isKeyPressed() function with the isKeyClicked() function and listen to each individual cue.
+You can try tapping the arrow keys to listen to more distinct and pleasant-sounding cues, or you can simply replace the isKeyPressed() function with the isKeyClicked() function and listen to each individual cue.